-Sheep's Cave Trail is a 0.2 mile lightly trafficked out and back trail located near Sullivan, MO that features a river and is good for all skill levels.
-The trail is primarily used for camping and canoeing and is accessible year-round.
+Sheep's Cave Trail is a 0.1 mile lightly trafficked loop trail located near Sullivan, MO that features a cave and is good for all skill levels.
+The trail is primarily used for walking, camping, and nature trips and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash